-In order to receive an associate degree from Riverside Community College District, a student must complete 12 units in residence at one of the colleges that make up the District.
+In order to receive an A.A./A.S. degree from Riverside Community College District, a student must complete 12 units in residence at one of the colleges within the Riverside Community College District.

 II.
-ACADEMIC COURSEWORK TAKEN AT OTHER COLLEGES AND UNIVERSITIES regionally accredited institutions as listed at www.collegesource. org.
+ACADEMIC COURSEWORK TAKEN AT OTHER COLLEGES AND UNIVERSITIES home college.
+Course credit is accepted from regionally accredited institutions as listed at www.collegesource.org.
 Credits from institutions, which are in candidacy status, will be accepted after full accreditation is granted.
 The two years preceding full accreditation will also be applicable towards an associate degree.
-Students who have been awarded a bachelor's degree from a regionally-accredited institution in the United States will be exempt from the general education requirements should they pursue an Associate of Arts or Science degree at one of the District's colleges.
+Students who have been awarded a bachelor's degree from a regionallyaccredited institution in the United States will be exempt from the general education requirements should they pursue an Associate of Arts or Science degree at one of the District's colleges.

-Transcripts from other accredited institutions, submitted as official documentation of a student's record, must be printed no more than 90 days/three months ago, be in a sealed envelope from the institution and be submitted to the Admissions & Records office at the student's home college.
-Course credit is accepted from
+Transcripts from other accredited institutions, submitted as official documentation of a student's record, must be printed no more than 90 days/three months ago, be in a sealed envelope from the institution and be submitted to the Admissions & Records office at the student's